The Great Canadian Brain Drain: Why Our Best and Brightest Keep Heading South

 The policy question becomes: how can Canada create conditions that make staying competitive with leaving?
 This might involve tax reforms, increased research funding, regulatory changes to support innovation, or simply accepting that some talent loss is inevitable in a globalized economy.

 What's clear is that the status quo isn't sustainable.
 If Canada continues losing 25% of its computer science graduates and thousands of other professionals annually, our long-term economic competitiveness will suffer.
-The brain drain isn't just about individual careers—it's about the kind of economy Canada can build and sustain.
+The brain drain isn't just about individual careers.
+It's about the kind of economy Canada can build and sustain.

-In the global competition for talent, Canada isn't just competing with other countries—we're competing with the future our best and brightest can envision for themselves.
+In the global competition for talent, Canada isn't just competing with other countries.
+We're competing with the future our best and brightest can envision for themselves.
 Making that future more compelling here at home isn't just good policy; it's economic necessity.

 References